themesberg/flowbite-svelte/src/routes/avatar/index.md

 <Htwo label="Stacked" />

-<p>Use this example if you want to stack a group of users by overlapping the avatar components.</p>
+Use this example if you want to stack a group of users by overlapping the avatar components.

 <ExampleDiv>
 <div class="flex mb-5">